-Marco G. Ferrari is a film and video artist based in Chicago, Illinois.
+Marco G. Ferrari is a visual artist and filmmaker from Chicago, Illinois.
 He builds films, installations, digital images, sound, and video projection performances that explore our relationships with place and time, to probe how identity is shaped by tensions raised by our attachments to or de-attachments from our built and natural environments.
 Upholding a `cinema of imperfection' that reveals the materiality of the image, Ferrari’s work seeks to move beyond a perceived transparent reality to a place of visual plasticity and sublime emotional experience.

 Ferrari received his M.F.A from the University of Chicago in Visual Arts and his B.A. from DePaul University in Communication and Italian Studies.
-He currently balances his art-making studio practice as an independent curator, freelancing as a cinematographer and VJ, and managing Ferrari Studios, a collaborative studio space in Chicago, IL, USA and Guardistallo, Italy, shared between himself and his father, sculptor Virginio Ferrari.
+He is a founding member of Creative Asylum, a consortium of Chicago based artists.
+He currently balances his art-making studio practice as an independent curator, freelancing as a cinematographer and VJ, and as creative director of the Ferrari Foundation, a non-for-profit arts organization inspired by the work of his father, sculptor Virginio Ferrari, based in Chicago, IL, USA and Guardistallo, Italy.